 Powered Armor: Aoi's Goujyuu Powered Suit.
 Also Eris's Latex Spacesuit is a light version of one.
 Jens has the same type as Aoi's.
 Turns out that the armor is actually Dogisian (Jen's race) technology.

 In-universe, Kio's friends in the Movie Club call Eris "too unrealistic" an alien for their movie.
 Undeterred, she gives them a flyover: whereupon the cameras pick up the ship's energy emitter probes (necessary to stabilize it for low-velocity atmospheric flight), which just happen to look exactly like strings suspending the ship.
-They then ask if she has an advanced robot, and she brings up an assistadroid, which they also lament doesn't seem very realistic.
+They then ask if she has an advanced robot, and she brings up an assistadroid, which they also lament looks more like a toy than an actual robot.
+Given an Ironic Echo in the OVA when the Movie Club considers putting together another science fiction movie and decides that having a Starfish Alien or silicon based life form just isn't realistic compared to the already known Catians.

 Also Itokazu's group wanted to get rid of Eris at first just for THIS reason alone.